 Who can refer: Anyone

-Contact: Nancy at nancym@hvmhc.org OR Emily at EmilyH@hvmhc.org - Hiawatha Valley Mental Health Center – Childrens Theraputic Support Services (CTSS) Skills
+Contact: Julie Ronning 166 Main Street,Winona, MN 55987 - Hiawatha Valley Mental Health Center – Childrens Therapeutic Support Services (CTSS) Skills

-Goals of services: Individual and Family mental health skill buidling
+Goals of services: Individual and Family mental health skill building

 Reasons for referral: Referrals can be made for children who appear to be struggling with mental health and social emotional concerns which impact their school, home. and/or community environment to provide individual and family mental health support